 Advisors

-Duke undergraduate and graduate students, and post-doctoral and visiting fellows will need to identify a faculty advisor on their request for protocol approval applications.
-The IRB cannot approve a protocol application for a student or fellow without a faculty advisor listed on the protocol.
-While a student/fellow may be the primary researcher on the protocol, the IRB considers the faculty advisor to be the responsible investigator.
+Duke undergraduate and graduate students, as well as post-doctoral and visiting fellows, will need to identify a faculty advisor on their request for protocol approval applications.
+The faculty advisor must be listed on the protocol application at the time of submission.
+The IRB cannot review a protocol application for a student or fellow without a faculty advisor listed.
+While students and fellows may be the primary researcher on a protocol, the IRB considers the faculty advisor to be the responsible investigator for the overall conduct of the research.

-Students and fellows should meet with their advisor to go over drafts of the protocol before submitting it to the IRB.
+Students and fellows should meet with their faculty advisor to finalize a draft of the protocol before submitting it to the IRB.

 Owner